-An in-depth study of the history of western art music from the years 1900 to present and the music of diverse cultures from around the world.
+An in depth study of western art music from 1800 to present and the music of diverse cultures from around the world.
 Meets three hours weekly.
 Credit, 3 hours.

 MU 310 Basic Conducting

 An introductory course in standard conducting techniques, including basic conducting beat patterns, score reading, and rehearsal techniques.
 Open to music majors and others with the consent of the instructor.
 Meets three hours weekly.
 Credit, 2 hours.